bosonprotocol/BPIPs/content/BPIP-3.md

      * Caller must have PROTOCOL role.
      *
      * Reverts if:
-     * - Start id is not greater than zero
+     * - Start id is not greater than zero for the first range
+     * - Start id is not greater than the end id of the previous range for subsequent ranges
+     * - Range length is zero
+     * - Range length is too large, i.e., would cause an overflow
      * - Offer id is already associated with a range
      *
      * @param _offerId - the id of the offer